 Hi, I’m Julie.
-I’m the Director and Co-Founder of Streets Alive Mission.
+I’m the Co-Founder of Streets Alive Mission.

 Depending on who is talking to me, I’m also known as Pastor Julie, Boss Lady, Mom, and Wife.

 As director of the ASK Learning Centre, women’s ministries, and pastor for the Mission, I believe heart ministry is the most important thing I do.
 Loving people is the primary thing for me.

 I’m also the visionary at the Mission.
 I still carry a lot of vision for the ministries here even after 27+years, and especially for the work I hope to do with women.

 Streets Alive all together is an accomplishment that I feel God had me do.
 I remember when He told me to start the church, the mobile feeding program, Foot Friday, women’s housing, the ASK Learning Centre.
 I think my greatest accomplishment with the Mission is the grace to be obedient to do what He said.

 The Mission was born out of my own mission trip to Mexico where God broke my heart for poor and disenfranchised people.
 Shortly after, I was asked to drive the bus picking up people for a downtown service in Lethbridge which was just starting, and I was hooked!
 I am right where God has called me to be, fulfilling the purpose He has set out for me.

 If you ever talk to me for any length of time, you’ll discover that I’m quite passionate about two things in particular:

 - ministering to broken people, especially women, and

 - giving people an opportunity to get to know, and get over their fear of, the community of addicted and broken people in our city.